M66B/FairEmail/docs/FAQ-de-rAT.md

 <a name="faq12"></a>
 **(12) Wie funktioniert die Ver- und Entschlüsselung?**

-Communication with email servers is always encrypted, unless you explicitly turned this off.
+Die Kommunikation mit den E-Mail-Servern ist immer verschlüsselt, außer Sie haben dies explizit deaktiviert.
 This question is about optional end-to-end encryption with PGP or S/MIME.
 The sender and recipient should first agree on this and exchange signed messages to transfer their public key to be able to send encrypted messages.

 *General*